Critics carp over China's share clean-up as speculators play

 To re-educate investors, China Securities Regulatory Commission (CSRC) head Guo Shuqing has taken a two-pronged approach, promoting the advantages of holding Chinese "blue chip" stocks while simultaneously moving to clean the small-cap companies off the boards.

-In late June the CSRC began publishing a series of new rules aimed at rationalising and accelerating the delisting process for weak tickers, including specific rules for B-shares.
+In late June the CSRC began publishing a series of new rules aimed at rationalizing and accelerating the delisting process for weak tickers, including specific rules for B-shares.

 One rule specified that B-shares trading below a 1-yuan-per-share "par value" threshold for 20 days will be automatically delisted.

-The new policy caused a highly publicized rout at the end of July when Tsann Kuen (China) Enterprise Co Ltd, a small electronics manufacturer, announced it was set to be delisted under the new rule, causing the B-share index to dive to its lowest level since May 2010.
+The new policy caused a highly publicized rout at the end of July when Tsann Kuen (China) Enterprise Co Ltd (200512.SZ), a small electronics manufacturer, announced it was set to be delisted under the new rule, causing the B-share index .SSEB to dive to its lowest level since May 2010.

 However, so far not only have no B-share companies delisted, but speculators are trying to call regulators' bluff, buying up shares in Tsann Kuen shares and other companies like it.